 How Much Does Juvéderm Cost?

 Juvéderm is a popular dermal filler commonly used for the treatment of facial wrinkles.
-The average cost of treatment, per syringe, is approximately $500 - $600.
+The average treatment cost per syringe is approximately $500 – $600.

 However, the exact cost of Juvéderm depends on the chosen formula, provider fees, and locations.
 For these reasons, the cost per session varies by patient, and the amount needed to achieve the desired results.